rohit12crj/Study-Notes/AWS/RDS/notes.md

 What is the difference between Snapshot Restore and Point-in-Time Recovery in RDS
 - Snapshot Restore restores a database from a specific snapshot backup, while Point-in-Time Recovery restores the database to any exact timestamp using automated backups and transaction logs.
 - For PITR to work automated snapshots are mandatory
 - PITR never overwrites the existing DB.
 It creates a new database instance.

+---

+Explain RDS Event streaming & how will u achieve it & use cases where will u use it